On the eighth day of Christmas … my true love gave to me … Heavenly Brown Butter, Lavender & Lime Cookies.

 - Using a #70 scoop (1 tablespoon) with a release mechanism, scoop balls of dough, leveling each ball with the edges of the scoop.
 (Thus each ball will have one flat surface.)

-- You can arrange the dough balls closely together on a baking sheet, cover with plastic wrap, and chill for as long as a couple of days, or proceed immediately to baking.
+- You can arrange the dough balls closely together on a baking sheet, cover tightly with plastic wrap, and chill for as long as a couple of days, or proceed immediately to baking.
 (If chilled, let cookie dough come to room temperature before flattening them in Step 9.)